peterzxli/cvpp/README.md

 ---------------------------------------------------------------------------------------
 # *Installation*

-The CVPP library was tested on MacOS, but it should compile fine in other distributions.
+The CVPP library was tested on MacOS and Ubuntu, but it should compile fine in other distributions.

 From a fresh installation, do the following: